I. L. Bula: Second New Zealand tour

 Fiji returned for four games in the New Zealand summer of 1954, but only won one.
 The first game, against Otago, went down to the wire as Otago eked out a two-wicket win despite a second-innings five-for from Fenn, but it was a personal disappointment for Bula, who only managed 5 and 26 in his two innings.
 Then came the one-hour century against Canterbury with eight sixes and five fours, as Fiji plundered 344 from 65.3 overs in the second innings to set Canterbury a challenging 217 – which they managed for the loss of eight wickets.
 This was Bula's last century, and indeed his last score above 30 – as he was pushed down the order to No. 6 against Wellington, he made 23 and 26, but Wellington still forced a 117-run win, before Bula rounded off his first-class career with a seven-wicket win over Auckland – in a match that was shortened from three days to one due to rain.
 However, a two-innings game was still played, as the first three innings were all declared closed.
 Fiji were set 79 to win in a relatively short time, but after falling to 51 for 3 Bula hit 23 not out to guide Fiji to their fourth – and so far last – first class victory.

 Personal life

 Bula came from the chiefly village Tubou, Lakeba, in the Lau Islands and was the great great-grand nephew of the Tongan prince and conqueror, Enele Ma'afu.
+He worked as a clerk in the Native Lands Commission in Fiji.

 In September 2005, it was announced that Bula would be posthumously inducted into the Fiji Sports Hall of Fame.
 The Fiji Times have also noted that Bula is deceased.